Abandoned & Little-Known Airfields:

 During WWII, El Toro was used primarily as a training base for pilots, aircrews, and ground personnel,

 but was also a major debarkation station for personnel being transferred to overseas duty.

-The earliest depiction of El Toro which has been located was a September 1943 aerial view,
+The earliest depiction of El Toro which has been located was on the August 1943 San Diego Sectional Chart.

 An early 1940s aerial view looking at El Toro's main entrance, with the control tower visible in the background (courtesy of Rex Ricks).